gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/clouds/clouds.rst.txt

 REFRESH
   Force a sync with the Cloud.
 Last sync date, time and duration is shown under the Cloud name.
 DELETE
-  Delete the Cloud from {morpheus} IMPORTANT: All Instances and managed Hosts and VM's must be removed prior to deleting a cloud.
+  Delete the Cloud from |morpheus| IMPORTANT: All Instances and managed Hosts and VM's must be removed prior to deleting a cloud.

 ..
 NOTE:: Not all tabs are available for all Cloud Types.